 Quotes are valid for 30 days from the date of submission.

-One initial face-to-face meeting (if required and specified on the quote) and regular client liaison by email, phone or video conference.
+One initial meeting via face-to-face, phone or video (if required and specified on the quote) and regular client liaison by email.

 Research, copywriting, editing and two rounds of client changes unless otherwise specified in the agreed Quote.

 Any additional face-to-face meetings, including travel time, will be charged at an hourly rate as set out in the agreed Quote.

 Quotes do not include liaison or expenses associated with third parties such as graphic designers or web developers unless specified.